steffenwoell/steffenwoell.github.io/publications.md

 <p>&nbsp;</p>

 ## Edited Volumes
 <p>&#8220;The Sealsfield Enigma and the Narrative Politics of the Transatlantic Western.&#8221; <em>EAAS Special Issue: The Literary Western in the Global Imagination</em>.
 Eds.
-Christopher Conway (University of Texas, Arlington), David Rio (University of the Basque Country), Marek Paryz (University of Warsaw).
+Conway, Christopher, David Rio, and Marek Paryz.
 Accepted for Publication.</p>
-<p>&#8220;Playing the Race Card: The Racial Dynamics of Lovecraftian Board Games.&#8221; <em>The Medial Afterlives of H.P.
+<p>&#8220;Playing the Race Card: Lovecraftian Play Spaces and Tentacular Sympoiesis in the <em>Arkham Horror</em> Board Game.&#8221; With Amelie Rieß. <em>The Medial Afterlives of H.P.
 Lovecraft</em>.
 Ed.
 Tim Lanzendörfer.
 Palgrave.
 Accepted for Publication.</p>
 <p>&#8220;&#8216;True Places Never Are&#8217;: Navigating (Trans)Oceanic Imaginations in &#8216;Moby-Dick.&#8217;&#8221; <em>American Studies Over_Seas</em>.
 2021.
 Forthcoming.</p>
 <p>&#8220;Spatial Imaginations and Counter-Geographies of Oregon and the Far West.&#8221; <em>Reinventing the Social: Movements and Narratives of Resistance, Dissension, and Reconciliation in the Americas</em>.
 International Association of Inter-American Studies.
 2021.
 Forthcoming.</p>
 <p>&#8220;&#8216;Fear Thy Neighbor&#8217;: Paranoia and Suburban Victim-Hood in Mark Pellington&#8217;s <em>Arlington Road</em>.&#8221; <em>Traditions and Transitions</em>.
 Vol. 1.
 Eds.
 Emilia Slavova et al. St. Kliment Ohridski University Press.
 2019: 290–302. <a href="https://eas.uni-sofia.bg/traditions-and-transitions/" target="_blank">Open Access</a>.</p>